wangyiqiu/dbscan-python/README.md

 ## Overview

-This repository contains the fastest Python package for parallel Euclidean DBSCAN clustering.
+This repository contains the fastest Python package for DBSCAN in the Euclidean distance metric.
 The code automatically uses all available POSIX threads to speedup DBSCAN clustering.
 It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://arxiv.org/abs/1912.06255).

-It is much faster than the DBSCAN package in Sklearn on a single thread, and provides additional speedup via multi-threading.
-We provide some simple benchmark showing the speedup over Sklearn tested on a 4-core computer on a toy data set, and a visualization of the result.
+Our code is faster than the DBSCAN package in Sklearn on a single thread, and provides additional speedup via multi-threading.
+Below, we show a simple benchmark comparing our code with Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
+The time saved will be more significant on a larger data set and a machine with more cores.

 <p float="left">
 <img src="compare.png" alt="timing" width="300"/>